 The Stream tool offers two audio-visual stream options: one is your own individual stream, and the other is the Meeting – this embeds a Jitsi meeting directly in the live stage.
-This is done using Jitsi Videobridge, and allows audio-visual conferencing with no or extremely minuscule latency.
-Thanks Jitsi!

 The Meeting tool invites everyone present on the stage – audience as well as players – to share their mic and webcam.
-This is very useful for presentations and training sessions, or post-show discussions.
+This is very useful for presentations and training sessions, participatory performances or post-show discussions.

 When you use either of these tools, your browser will ask you to “allow” or “share” your webcam and microphone; you can save these settings in your browser if you don’t want to be asked every time.